 - We will notify the authorities in other EU member states of your application within 7 days.

 - We will decide whether or not to issue the authorisation within 120 days.
 If we are unable to keep to this term, we may extend the term by 60 days.
 You will always be duly informed.

 - If we require more information we may extend the issue term by 30 days.

 If you need to make adjustments during the AEO verification in order to comply with the AEO criteria, the days required for this do not count towards the period within which we have to take a decision.

 Organisations with branches in different EU member states

 Does your organisation have branches in different member states?
-In that case the country where you must apply for the certificate depends on your legal status.
+In that case the country where you must apply for the authorisation depends on your legal status.
 Is the branch a separate legal person?
-In this case, you must apply for the certificate in the member state where it has its registered office.
+In this case, you must apply for the authorisation in the member state where it has its registered office.
 Is the branch a permanent establishment?
 A permanent establishment falls under a legal person.
 In this case, you must file the application in the member state where this legal person has its registered office.

 You can find more information about multinational organisations with branches in different EU member states on the website 'Authorised Economic Operator (AEO)' of the EU.